 How To Build 3D Printed Quadcopter

-Before making you build your quadcopter, it is important to note that there are non-printed parts that you must first purchase.
-These components include motors for powering your drone, batteries, the sensors, electronics and the remote control for controlling your craft.
+Let’s get started on your 3D printing project, but before you build your quadcopter, it is important to note that there are non-printed parts that you must first purchase.
+These components include motors for powering your drone, batteries, sensors, electronics, and the remote control for controlling your craft.
 The central part of the quadcopter to 3D print is the frame.

-The design should give you enough space for your first-person view (FPV) equipment, gimbal, and the electronics parts.
-If you can’t create your frame from scratch, there are several open source resources online where you can choose a suitable design that best suits your needs.
+The design should give you enough space for your first-person view (FPV) equipment, gimbal, and electronics parts.
+If you can’t create your frame from scratch, there are several open-source resources online where you can choose a suitable design that best suits your needs.

 The quadcopter propellers are other accessories that you can 3D print.
 Buying these components from the stores can be very costly, and there is no better way than printing your own.